Category C services: Conditions of license for news channels

 The CRTC approved a third English-language discretionary news channel, The News Forum, in May 2022.
-It initially declined must-offer status to the channel as it did not meet the requirements for broadcasting updated news reports every 120 minutes; the network subsequently received must-offer status in November 2022 after amending its programming lineup.
+It initially declined must-offer status to the channel as it did not meet the requirements for broadcasting updated news reports every 120 minutes; after amending its schedule to comply with the requirements, The News Forum subsequently received must-offer status in November 2022.